YASARA

-Yet Another Scientific Artificial Reality Application (YASARA) is a computer program for molecular visualising, modelling, and dynamics.
+Yet Another Scientific Artificial Reality Application (YASARA) is a computer program for molecular visualization, modelling and dynamics.
 It has many scientific uses, as expressed by the large number of scientific articles mentioning the software.
 The free version of YASARA is well suited to bioinformatics education.
-A series of freely available bioinformatics courses exist that use this software.
+A series of freely available bioinformatics courses exist that use this software; see examples thereof at the Center for Molecular and Biomolecular Informatics (CMBI) education pages.

 Students working on an educational task using YASARA.

-See the Center for Molecular and Biomolecular Informatics (CMBI) education pages for a series of examples.